An adaptive quantum approximate optimization algorithm for solving combinatorial problems on a quantum computer: Shortcuts to adiabaticity

-To investigate the connection between ADAPT-QAOA and STA, we use the Max-Cut problem on 32 instances of regular graphs ($n{=}6,~D{=}3$) with random edge weights.
-We apply the ADAPT-QAOA algorithm to a cost Hamiltonian $H_C$ (Eq.~\eqref{eq:isingham}), and the STA method to a time-dependent reference Hamiltonian $H_0(t)=f(t)H_C+[1-f(t)]\sum_i^{n} X_i$.
-Here, $f(t)=t/T$, where $t$ is time and $T$ is the duration of the evolution from the initial state $\ket{\psi_{ref}}=\ket{+}^{\otimes n}$, to the ground state of $H_C$.
-The counterdiabatic Hamiltonian $H_{CD}$ that is added to $H_0$ can be approximated using the machinery of adiabatic gauge potentials \cite{Kolodrubetz2017,Sels2017} and the technique introduced in Ref.~\cite{Claeys2019} (see Supplemental Material for the basics of transitionless driving and adiabatic gauge potentials).
-Fig.~\ref{fig:counterdiabatic_operators_vs_ADAPT} shows the probability that an operator in the ADAPT-QAOA ansatz is also one of the dominant operators in $H_{CD}$.
-For each of the 32 cases, we define a set $\mathcal{O}_{CD}^{(i)}$ (with $i=1,\ldots,32$) comprised of the 5 operators with the largest coefficient in the time-averaged $H_{CD}$ \footnote{We have seen in our simulations that only Pauli string operators are chosen by ADAPT-QAOA until deep into the layer number.
+As a concrete example, we study the Max-Cut problem on 32 instances of regular graphs ($n{=}6,~D{=}3$) with random edge weights.
+Fig.~\ref{fig:counterdiabatic_operators_vs_ADAPT} shows the probability that an operator in the ADAPT-QAOA ansatz is also one of the dominant operators in ${\cal H}_{CD}$.
+For each of the 32 cases, we define a set $\mathcal{O}_{CD}^{(i)}$ (with $i=1,\ldots,32$) comprised of the 5 operators with the largest coefficient in the time-averaged ${\cal H}_{CD}$ \footnote{We have seen in our simulations that only Pauli string operators are chosen by ADAPT-QAOA until deep into the layer number.
 Since we stop at layer 5, only Pauli strings are chosen in all 32 cases}.
 The probability $P$ in Fig.~\ref{fig:counterdiabatic_operators_vs_ADAPT} is constructed by taking the total number of times the mixer operator at layer $p$ is also an element of the corresponding set $\mathcal{O}_{CD}^{(i)}$ and dividing it by the total number of cases.
 In all cases, the mixer operator at the first layer is also an element of the set $\mathcal{O}_{CD}^{(i)}$.
 For higher layers, the probability of the mixer operator to be in $\mathcal{O}_{CD}^{(i)}$ is inversely proportional to the layer number.
-We attribute this to the fact that $H_{CD}$ is computed for a specific mixer Hamiltonian ($\sum_i^{n} X_i$), while information about this choice does not enter into ADAPT-QAOA, which only relies on the initial state $\ket{+}^{\otimes n}$~\footnote{In principle, the mixer Hamiltonian in $H_0(t)$ could be replaced by any other Hamiltonian that has $\ket{+}^{\otimes n}$ as the ground state, but this would modify the counterdiabatic Hamiltonian and any resemblance to the ADAPT-QAOA ansatz would be reduced or even lost.
+We attribute this to the fact that ${\cal H}_{CD}$ is computed for a specific mixer Hamiltonian ($\sum_i^{n} X_i$), while information about this choice does not enter into ADAPT-QAOA, which only relies on the initial state $\ket{+}^{\otimes n}$~\footnote{In principle, the mixer Hamiltonian in ${\cal H}(t)$ could be replaced by any other Hamiltonian that has $\ket{+}^{\otimes n}$ as the ground state, but this would modify the counterdiabatic Hamiltonian and any resemblance to the ADAPT-QAOA ansatz would be reduced or even lost.
 Interestingly, using the mixer Hamiltonian $\sum_i^{n} X_i$ involves the lowest possible energetic cost~\cite{Santos2015,zheng2016cost} of implementing the shortcut to adiabaticity.}.
-Interestingly, from Fig.~\ref{fig:counterdiabatic_operators_vs_ADAPT} we see that going to higher order in the $H_{CD}$ approximation increases the probability of finding the mixers in the set $\mathcal{O}_{CD}^{(i)}$.
-It therefore appears that ADAPT-QAOA finds the appropriate rotation axes in Hilbert space for faster convergence to the solution, and that these axes may in some sense be universal across all possible choices of $H_0(t)$ that interpolate between the initial and target states.
+Interestingly, from Fig.~\ref{fig:counterdiabatic_operators_vs_ADAPT} we see that going to higher order in the ${\cal H}_{CD}$ approximation increases the probability of finding the mixers in the set $\mathcal{O}_{CD}^{(i)}$.
+It therefore appears that ADAPT-QAOA finds the appropriate rotation axes in Hilbert space for faster convergence to the solution, and that these axes may in some sense be universal across all possible choices of ${\cal H}(t)$ that interpolate between the initial and target states.
 This suggests that STA can be used as a tool to construct operator pools for ADAPT-QAOA.
-It also raises the intriguing possibility that ADAPT-QAOA may be identifying an optimal STA evolution in which $H_0(t)$ is optimized to give the fastest evolution between the initial and target states.